Laerositus/Laerositus/README.md

 ## Hi there 👋

-BSc of CS interested in game development and game design and back-end development.
+Software Engineer interested in game development and game design and back-end development.

 ### 🔧 Technologies & Tools
 - Java